phac-nml/sistr_cmd/README.rst

 	`Latest stable version <https://github.com/phac-nml/sistr_cmd/releases/latest>`_

-*Don't want to use a command-line app?* Try the `SISTR web app <https://github.com/phac-nml/sistr_cmd#web-application>`_ deployed on Galaxy and Render.com platforms
+*Don't want to use a command-line app?* Try SISTR with interface deployed on Galaxy and Render.com online platforms (see the `Web application`_ section)

 Citation